alexnesov/alexnesov/README.md

 - Beanstalk (for deploying Docker containers)
 - Route 53 (used it to buy several domains and manage HTTP/HTTPS routings)
 - IAM (access control when I was collaborating with other users)
+- EventBridge (implented "rules" to turn ON/OFF my EC2 instance on schedule, to reduce costs)

 <br>